ericdurkee/ericdurkee/README.md

 Hello, my name is Eric Durkee

 🎓 I am a cybersecurity Student at BYU–Idaho
-💻 Programming Minor | Passionate about network security, Linux systems, and databases 🔐 Exploring the intersection of cloud security and ethical hacking
+💻 Programming Minor | Comptia Security + certified | Passionate about network security, Linux systems, and databases 🔐 Exploring the intersection of cloud security and ethical hacking

 About Me

-🌱 Currently studying for my CompTIA Security+ certification
+🌱 Currently studying for my Microsoft AZ-900 certification

 💾 Experienced with Python, C++, and SQL